Electrical transcription: The demise of transcriptions

 Beginning in the 1940s, two factors caused radio stations' use of transcriptions to diminish.
 After World War II, use of transcriptions diminished as disc jockeys became more popular.
 That increased popularity meant that stations began to use commercial recordings more than they had in the past.
 The trade magazine Billboard reported in a November 22, 1952, article, "Transcription libraries have come upon rough times, owing to the fact that records have largely taken the place of the old-fashioned E.T.'s."

-In the 1940s, decreased demand caused transcription services to reduce the royalty they paid copyright owners from $15 per tune per year to $10 per tune per year.
+In the 1940s, decreased demand caused transcription services to reduce the royalty they paid copyright owners from $15 per track per year to $10 per track per year.
 By 1952, still less demand resulted in negotiations for a percentage of gross sales to replace the flat fee.

 By late 1959, at least two transcription service companies had gone out of business, selling their libraries to a company that provided recorded background music on tapes and discs.
 The purchaser acquired a total of approximately 12,000 selections from the two companies.

 Magnetic tape and tape recorders became popular at radio stations after World War II, taking over the functions that in-house transcription disc recording had served.
 Tape's advantages included lower cost, higher fidelity, more recording time, possibility of re-use after erasing, and ease of editing.

+Unless the quantity required was very small, pressed discs were a more economical medium for distributing high-quality audio than tape, and CD mastering was, in the early years of that technology, very expensive, so the use of LP-format transcription discs continued into the 1990s.
+The King Biscuit Flower Hour is a late example, as are Westwood One's The Beatle Years and Doctor Demento programs, which were sent to stations on LP at least through 1992.